nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

 ## Advice and warnings

 - If your Bean Starter or your last Cauliflower was eaten by a Crow then you will not be able to complete the Spring Crops Bundle on Spring 15.
+- Your only Farm Chest may be getting full by this point.
+If so, chop Trees for an additional 50 Wood and craft a second Chest.
+Place it next to the first Chest.

 ## Instructions